kateolmstead/unity-sdk/README.md

             </td>
             <td>3rd</td>
             <td>
-                In this case, we can offer a special item to them for returning to the game.
+                In this case, we can offer a special item to them for returning to the app.
             </td>
             <td>
                 <img src="http://playnomics.com/integration-dev/img/messaging/free-bfb.png"/>